 - Hootsuite – free and paid versions.
 One of the benefits of Hootsuite’s paid version is that you can preset campaign variables for all links you want to tag.
 This is beneficial because it saves time from going in and out of bit.ly if that is your primary link tracking shortener.

 - Google Analytics – you will want to measure clicks and visits to your website through links shared on Twitter.
 Use Google Analytics to dig deeper into your visitors and how they behave on your website after the click.

 - Sysomos Heartbeat or Radian 6 – enterprise level options include Sysomos Heartbeat and Radian 6.
 The benefit of using these tools to monitor the conversations over free tools is the ability to archive and store conversations for later analysis.
 If you are into raw data, these tools are for you.

 One of the enjoyable aspects with live-tweeting is being able to follow an event in real-time, from anywhere in the world.
 So, don’t think that the people on your attendees list are the only eyeballs on you; there are hundreds, if not thousands of others who are tuning into the discussions online.

 While we’ve summarized a lot you could use in your events, this is not a complete list if you have a creative mind.
 How have you planned for a live-tweeting at events?
 What has worked and what hasn’t?
-Please share your ideas and comments below!This entry was posted in Social Media and tagged events, live tweeting.
+Please share your ideas and comments below!This entry was posted in Technology, Social Media and tagged events, live tweeting.
 Bookmark the permalink.